aspose-font/Aspose.Font-Documentation/net/font-converter/type1/_index.md

 ## Convert Type1 to TTF

-Fulfill the actions written below to tranform Type one True Type Font:
+Fulfill the actions written below to tranform `Type one` to `True Type Font`:
-1. Open Type1 font.
+1. Open `Type1` font.
-2. Apply the output settings for the Type1 font.
+2. Apply the output settings for the `Type1` font.
 3. Fulfill the conversion.

 {{< highlight csharp >}}